sebastiantoh/tp/docs/UserGuide.md

     </figure>

 #### Viewing monthly meetings: `meeting stats` \[Aaron Seah\]
-Views the monthly meeting count for the current month and optionally for previous months.
+Views the monthly meeting count for the current month and optionally for the previous months.

 **Format**: `meeting stats [NUMBER_OF_MONTHS] [m/MONTH y/YEAR]`